 Innovation and disruption are part of this new normal and we, as leaders, need to accept and embrace it.
-This doesn’t make us comfortable by any means – virtual events, zoom happy hours, new tools and increased uncertainty.
-But the firms taking advantage of these platforms, simialr to how so many were able to generate signfiacnt attendance for CARES Act and PPP webinars, will not be disappearing.
+This doesn’t make us comfortable by any means – virtual events, zoom happy hours, new tools, and increased uncertainty.
+But the firms taking advantage of these platforms, similar to how so many were able to generate significant attendance for CARES Act and PPP webinars, will not be disappearing.

 Tradeshow will return, but when and in what fashion.
 What can be replaced with virtual envivornments?
 If you try to fight the fact that in order to maintain visibility in front of oyur clients and prospects, adopting virtual principles will accelerate your success rate.

 Video is a very powerful – but its important to now think about it in one dimension within just Zoom or Teams.
 Where can it be used in the business development journey, for educational pruposes, for team building and communicating to your organization.